Biennial Review

 Outreach Programming

-Additionally, the Counseling Center provides similar outreach programming focused on topics considered risk-factors related to alcohol use.
-For example, April is Sexual Assault Awareness Month.
+• Outreach programming focused on topics considered risk-factors related to alcohol use, for example, April is Sexual Assault Awareness Month.

-The Counseling Center conducts a learning outcomes survey using Frameworks for Assessing Learning and Developmental Outcomes (FALDO) which is from the Council on Academic Standards in Higher Education (CAS) over the course or each year with Counseling Center therapy clients.
-Students responded to a Health Behavior inquiry with 87 students reporting positive learning about Alcohol and Other Drugs between the 2016-2018 academic years.
+• Conducts a learning outcomes survey using Frameworks for Assessing Learning and Developmental Outcomes (FALDO) over the course or each year with Counseling Center therapy clients.

 Counseling Center